 I am very sorry, but I do not write book chapters any more because their value and impact is questionable (at least in my field).
 I am also not positively impressed by the way publishers treat authors of book chapters.
-I disseminate my research through articles (and possibly single author books in the future).
+I disseminate my research through preprints, peer-reviewed articles (and possibly single author books in the future).

 Can I ask you to review a paper or grant proposal?